adfinis/openshift-etcd-backup/README.md

 - snapshot_TIMESTAMP.db
 - static_kuberesources_TIMESTAMP.tar.gz

 The `.db` file is a snapshot of the etcd and the archived `.tar.gz` contains the static pods of the control plane (etcd, api server, controller manager and scheduler) with their respective certificates and private keys.
-Those files are put in an seperate directory on the PV per backup run.
+Those files are put in a separate directory on the PV per backup run.

 ## Installation